Gemba/skyscraper/docs/FRONTENDS.md

 When generating a game list with Skyscraper you have the option of generating it for several different frontends.
 A frontend is the graphical interface that lists and launches your games.

+!!! danger inline end "Backup Any Manual Changes of Your Gamelists"

+    Skyscraper will overwrite your game list (obviously).
+So if you have spend a lot of time hand-crafting metadata in a game list for any frontend, please remember to create a backup before overwriting it with Skyscraper.
+You can also tell Skyscraper to auto-backup old game lists prior to overwriting them.
+Read more about the [`gameListBackup` config option](CONFIGINI.md#gamelistbackup).

 Setting a frontend when generating a game list is done by setting the `-f <FRONTEND>` command-line parameter as explained [in the commandline documentation](CLIHELP.md#-f-frontend) or by setting it in `/home/<USER>/.skyscraper/config.ini` as explained [config file documentation](CONFIGINI.md#frontend).
 Use for the `<FRONTEND>` value the frontend name all lowercase and with alphabetical characters only: `emulationstation`, `esde`, `pegasus`, `retrobat`, `attractmode`.
 Some frontends have further options that are either optional or required.
 Check the frontend sections below for more information on this.

-!!! warning

-    Skyscraper will overwrite your game list (obviously).
-So if you have spend a lot of time hand-crafting metadata in a game list for any frontend, please remember to create a backup before overwriting it with Skyscraper.
-You can also tell Skyscraper to auto-backup old game lists prior to overwriting them.
-Read more about the [`gamelistbackup` config option](CONFIGINI.md#gamelistbackup).

 When generating a game list for any frontend, Skyscraper will try to preserve certain metadata.
 Check the frontend sections below for more information on what metadata is preserved per frontend.